yesmarket/otel-kinesis-logstash-elastic/README.md

 # Overview

-The aim of this project is to build a telemetry pipeline POC that specifically uses the Open Telemetry (OTEL) collector agent to get logs, metrics, and traces from some dummy microservices (dotnet, java, and node.js) to a AWS Kinesis streaming layer and then through to Elasticsearch via Logstash.
+The aim of this project is to build a telemetry pipeline POC that specifically uses the Open Telemetry (OTEL) collector agent to get logs, metrics, and traces from some dummy microservices (dotnet, java, and node.js) to an AWS Kinesis streaming layer (using localstack) and finally through to Elasticsearch (Elastic Cloud) via Logstash.

 # Pre-requisites